Research | Ayel L. R. Batac

 • Implementation science

-• Health economics and pharmacoeconomics (allergic and infectious diseases)
+• Pharmacoeconomics (allergy and infectious diseases)

 RESEARCH AREAS